The Expert (TV series): Archive status

 Most of the original videotapes of this show were wiped by the BBC, mainly from series one and two.
 As a result, 14 episodes are missing, mostly from series one, leaving 48 surviving.
 Although many episodes survive only as black and white telerecordings, the series was produced in colour.
-Series four and one episode of series three exist as their original colour versions.
+One episode of series two, six episodes of series three and the whole of series four exist as their original colour versions.